daKmoR/generate-typescript-definition-files-from-javascript/README.md

 expect(square('two')).to.equal(4);
 ```

-For the code, we removed the type
+In the actual code, we'll remove the type

 ```js
 // helpers.js